mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

  * The properties for each add-on are sandboxed to the add-on.
 Only the add-on that writes the add-on properties can read those properties.
    They cannot be shared or read by other add-ons.
- * Each addon can create a maximum of 100 properties, each property value cannot be more than 32KB in size.
+ * Each add-on can create a maximum of 100 properties, each property value cannot be more than 32KB in size.
  * The value stored in each property must be in valid JSON format.
  * Requests via [`AP.request`](../javascript/module-request.html) to store and receive add-on properties can only be made via a logged-in user.
  * There is no mechanism to handle concurrent edits by two users to the one add-on property.
 Whomever saves data last will win.